honoruru/Cryptocurrencies/README.md

 # Cryptocurrencies

-Grouping cryptocurrecuncies using unsupervised learning clustering algorithm.
+Grouping cryptocurrencies using unsupervised learning clustering algorithm.

 Deliverable 1: Preprocessing the Data for PCA